lzulauf/qiemem_stages/stages/README.md

 Slider controls fall time (just like in single, gated, non-looping ramp segments) and pot controls rise time.
 CV input gives the target value.
 They have the same natural RC curve of slewed yellow segments (concave rise and convex fall), making them natural for use as audio envelopes when paired with a linear VCA.
-These segments have a many uses beyond standard slew:
+These segments have many uses beyond standard slew:

 - ASR envelopes: Patch your gate into the *CV* input (not gate).
 When the gate is high, the segment will rise and hold until the gate is release, at which point the segment will fall.
 This can be a nice alternative to decay segments (single, gated, non-looping green) when you want to avoid a clicky attack, or can be used as a general purpose ASR.
 - Envelope follower: Patch an audio signal into CV.
 Set rise short and fall longer.
 The segment will follow the amplitude of the audio signal.
 Adjust fall time to taste.
 Flip rise and fall to create an inverted envelope follower.

-Pot+slider changes polarity.
+Button+pot changes polarity.
 In unipolar mode (default), a full-wave rectifier is applied to the incoming signal, improving behavior as an envelope follower.
 In bipolar mode, no rectifier is applied.

+Button+slider changes the time range of the slider, similar to that of a gate ramp segment, with long time range at the top, default time range in the middle, and short time range at the bottom.

 ##### Single, looping step (yellow) segments attenuate